2015 Tampa Bay Buccaneers season: Week 17: at Carolina Panthers

 Carolina swept the season series and finished with a record of 15–1.
-Tampa Bay finished the season losing their final four games and slipped to 6–10.
+Tampa Bay finished the season losing their final four games and finishing dead last in the NFC South for the third straight year at 6–10 (3-3 against the NFC South & 3-5 on the road).
 After an incomplete pass by Jameis Winston, Mike Evans exchanged heated words with the officials resulting in Evans receiving two unsportsmanlike conduct fouls and an ejection from the game.